 DipTheol, GDTheol, MEd, MTh.

-Shadi is a High School teacher in Humanities, and a D.Min. candidate at the Catholic University of America.
+Shadi is a High School teacher in Humanities, and a PhD candidate.
 He received a Master in Theological Studies from the University of Divinity, where his thesis focused on the Coptic Theotokia and its patristic influences.
 He has served as a member of the University of Divinity Academic Board, and at SAC is an accredited associate lecturer and tutor of Coptic (Bohairic) language, and Liturgy.

 His research interests include Coptic language, Coptic and Arabic literature, and the history of the Egyptian Church.
 Shadi is currently involved in a project to digitise and catalogue manuscripts at the Monastery of St. Paul the Hermit at the Red Sea, Egypt.